Discovering the Wonders of Muscari: A Gardener's Delight

 Maintenance: Minimal; allow foliage to die back naturally to feed bulbs for next year.

 Over time, Muscari will spread and fill in garden spaces, creating a naturalized look that enhances any landscape.
+It’s like watching your garden come to life!

 Bringing Muscari into Your Garden and Kitchen